-Most students will need their treating health care provider to complete the Disability Documentation Form, linked below.
-This form addresses classroom accommodations and is also used in conjuction with the Housing and Meal Plan Addendum when documenting housing and dietary needs.
+- Students requesting housing accommodations need their treating health care provider to complete both the Disability Documentation Form and the Housing and Meal Plan Addendum.

 Office of Disability Services